japila-books/apache-spark-internals/docs/storage/BlockManager.md

 == [[blockTransferService]] BlockTransferService

-BlockManager is given a xref:storage:BlockTransferService.adoc[BlockTransferService] when <<creating-instance, created>>.
+BlockManager is given a storage:BlockTransferService.md[BlockTransferService] when <<creating-instance, created>>.

-BlockTransferService is used as the <<shuffleClient, ShuffleClient>> when BlockManager is configured with no external shuffle service (based on xref:ROOT:configuration-properties.adoc#spark.shuffle.service.enabled[spark.shuffle.service.enabled] configuration property).
+BlockTransferService is used as the <<shuffleClient, ShuffleClient>> when BlockManager is configured with no external shuffle service (based on ROOT:configuration-properties.md#spark.shuffle.service.enabled[spark.shuffle.service.enabled] configuration property).

-BlockTransferService is xref:storage:BlockTransferService.adoc#init[initialized] when BlockManager <<initialize, is>>.
+BlockTransferService is storage:BlockTransferService.md#init[initialized] when BlockManager <<initialize, is>>.

-BlockTransferService is xref:storage:BlockTransferService.adoc#close[closed] when BlockManager is requested to <<stop, stop>>.
+BlockTransferService is storage:BlockTransferService.md#close[closed] when BlockManager is requested to <<stop, stop>>.

 BlockTransferService is used when BlockManager is requested to <<getRemoteBytes, fetching a block from>> or <<replicate, replicate a block to>> remote block managers.

 == [[memoryManager]] MemoryManager

-BlockManager is given a xref:memory:MemoryManager.adoc[MemoryManager] when <<creating-instance, created>>.
+BlockManager is given a memory:MemoryManager.md[MemoryManager] when <<creating-instance, created>>.

 BlockManager uses the MemoryManager for the following:

-* Create the <<memoryStore, MemoryStore>> (that is then assigned to xref:memory:MemoryManager.adoc#setMemoryStore[MemoryManager] as a "circular dependency")
+* Create the <<memoryStore, MemoryStore>> (that is then assigned to memory:MemoryManager.md#setMemoryStore[MemoryManager] as a "circular dependency")

 * Initialize <<maxOnHeapMemory, maxOnHeapMemory>> and <<maxOffHeapMemory, maxOffHeapMemory>> (for reporting)

 == [[shuffleManager]] ShuffleManager

-BlockManager is given a xref:shuffle:ShuffleManager.adoc[ShuffleManager] when <<creating-instance, created>>.
+BlockManager is given a shuffle:ShuffleManager.md[ShuffleManager] when <<creating-instance, created>>.

 BlockManager uses the ShuffleManager for the following: